Taniyah-A/Spring2025_finalProjects/template.md

 ---
-title: "[Insert Virus Name Here] Sequence Analysis Project"
+Final: "[Insert Virus Name Here] Sequence Analysis Project"
-author: "Your Name"
+Author: "Your Name"
-date: "[Change this date]"
+Date: "[Change this date]"
-accession: "Accession #"
+Accession: "Accession #"

 ---

 # Introduction
 Make sure to have a look at the suggested powerpoint to help guide you!
+Include some pictures (make sure to cite sources!)

 - **Viral classification:**
   - *ICTV classification*: [Insert ICTV classification here with citation].